-From an agency perspective, states think of the organizations that will cut over to the new software on a phased basis, often referred to as waves.
-For example, a small group of agencies might be the initial wave, followed by additional agencies deploying the new software in a second wave, with the rest of the agencies of the government adopting the new software in a third wave.
-Usually initial wave agencies are selected as the ones most critical to demonstrate an early success, with other agencies grouped in subsequent waves based on agreed upon criteria.
+From an agency perspective, states select agencies that will cut over to the new software on a phased basis.
+These are often referred to as waves.
+For example, a small group of agencies might be in the initial wave, followed by additional agencies deploying the new software in a second wave, with the rest of the agencies of the government adopting the new software in a third wave.
+Usually agencies selected in the initial wave are the ones most critical to demonstrate an early success, with other agencies grouped in subsequent waves based on agreed upon criteria.